bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 translator_url:
 ---

-Today we are releasing a new milestone: Kotlin M11, which brings such long-awaited features as <strong>secondary constructors</strong>, a first glimpse of true <strong>reflection</strong> support for Kotlin and much more. <span id="more-1836"></span>
+Today we are releasing a new milestone: Kotlin M11, which brings such long-awaited features as **secondary constructors**, a first glimpse of true **reflection** support for Kotlin and much more. <span id="more-1836"></span>
 ## Language Changes

 M11 brings quite a few language changes, some of which are breaking changes and/or deprecation of old ways of doing things in favor of new ones.
 Some of your code may break, but we’ve done our best to make your transition path as smooth as possible.